Country Christmas Chicken and Dumplings—a fast and easy recipe of leftover chicken or turkey, creamy sauce, vegetables and biscuit dumplings.

 Description

-A fast and easy recipe of leftover turkey, creamy sauce, vegetables and biscuit dumplings.
+A fast and easy recipe of leftover chicken (or turkey), creamy sauce, vegetables and biscuit dumplings.

 Ingredients